What is the incidence of central precocious puberty (CPP)?

 If signs of early puberty are seen by the patient’s family or family physician, a complete physical examination should be performed including:

-A focused medical history, including1:
+Take a focused medical history, including:9

 - The precise rate and timing of growth